szabaditibor/arduino-frequency-detector-for-guitars/README.md

 # Arduino Frequency Detector For Electrical Guitars

-An Arduino code that recognizes an electrical guitar's frequency and it's SPN and displays it to an LCD.
+An Arduino code that recognizes an electrical guitar's frequency and its SPN and displays it to an LCD.

 # Features